 We moved to a new school last August.
 My 3rd grader in particular has a hard time with change, so Nathan and I were nervous for him.
 Overall he did very well with the transition.
 However, one of the new parenting challenges that reared its head at that time was an intense “I need to fit in” complex.
 “Mom, all the kids wear brand named athletic clothes!
 I need Nike and UA shirts and shorts!”
 Of course I didn’t want my son to feel out of place at his new school, but was giving into his persistent requests for more what was best for him?

 As parents we love to give our kids good gifts.
 And, I think this desire reflects our Father in heaven who also loves to give good gifts to his children.
-But, maybe you have noticed like we have that oftentimes the more we give our kids, the more insatiable their appetite for more becomes.
+Maybe you have noticed like we have, though, that oftentimes the more we give our kids, the more insatiable their appetite for more becomes.
 More toys.
 More sports.
 More treats.
 More time on the Wii.
 And a curious thing happens at least in my house.
 More stuff does not equal more grateful attitudes.
 It often breeds discontentment and entitlement instead of a heart overflowing with thankfulness.

 Probably like you I want to raise happy children.
 I want to cultivate hearts that are content and appreciative.
 I want my kids to take their eyes off themselves and look to the interests of others.
 So, what is the answer to all of this?
 Maybe, just maybe, it starts with saying “no.”